On Christmas break in 1974 Dave Smith and I took a road trip to Washington, D.C., and on into Pennsylvania.

 An excellent question then.
 Even better now.

-At that time the U.S. Department of Environmental Protection was just four years old.
-It was signed into law by a Republican president after DDT had driven the American bald eagle to the brink of extinction, oil spills had blackened California beaches and an entire river, the Cuyahoga, had burst into a chemical-fueled fire.
+At that time the U.S. Environmental Protection Agency was just four years old.
+It was signed into law by a Republican president after DDT had driven the American bald eagle to the brink of extinction, oil spills had blackened California beaches and the Cuyahoga River had burst into a chemical-fueled fire.

 Thank goodness those days are behind us.